Fondazione Mondo Digitale (FMD) was the Italian national partner for GOW in 2013, 2014 2015, and 2016.

 - Promotion of the eSkills for Jobs campaign 2016

-The event will be promoted at local and national level through different channels:
+The event was be promoted at local and national level through different channels:

 Contact: Ms. Francesca Del Duca, Robotic Area Responsible

-Another Italian partner ERVET (Bologna) will be supporting the Emilia Romagna regional government (RER) to run for the second time GOW activities within the Pane e Internet (Pel in short) project.
-The new Pane e Internet (PeI) 3-year phase started in September 2014 has already created 7 PeI Points with 34 participating municipalities and about 80 e-facilitators.
+Another Italian partner ERVET (Bologna) was supporting the Emilia Romagna regional government (RER) to run for the second time GOW activities within the Pane e Internet (Pel in short) project.
+The new Pane e Internet (PeI) 3-year phase started in September 2014 had created 7 PeI Points with 34 participating municipalities and about 80 e-facilitators.
 PeI Points are networks of local actors devoted to digital competence and inclusion activities, coordinated by municipalities and based around local libraries, schools and other entities.

 The full calendar of events by date and location is available on PeI’s website (http://www.paneeinternet.it/public/gow).